What types of grants does Impact100 Westchester award?

 What is a Focus Area Award?

-In addition to our Transformational and Core Mission Grants, we will award a special core mission grant of $15,000 in a specific focus area.
-For 2019, the Focus Area Grant will be awarded to an Arts & Culture nonprofit organization serving Westchester.
+In addition to our Transformational Project and Core Mission Grants, we will award a special core mission grant of $15,000 in a specific focus area.
+For 2019, the Focus Area Grant was awarded to an Arts & Culture nonprofit organization serving Westchester.
 For 2020, we will announce the focus area at the Nonprofit Info Session in early November.
 More details here.

 What is a Grant Agreement?